 📜: History of Science, Medicine, and Public Health

-Michelle is a sophomore in Davenport College, originally from Newark, DE.
+Michelle is a junior in Davenport College, originally from Newark, DE.
 On campus, you can find her volunteering at local nursing homes with the Nourish Project or filing taxes with Yale VITA.
 Michelle is looking forward to helping first-years navigate faith and college life at Yale.
 She is excited to meet everyone and is always willing to chat!